3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

-In order to compare the classical trajectories with the quantum trajectories, we plot in Fig. 1 the trajectory of an electron under the atomic potential (Hydrogen atom)
+Integrating these last equations we find the trajectory equation ${\cal F}(r, \vartheta, \varphi)=0$.
+In order to compare the classical trajectories with the QTs, we plot in Fig.1 the trajectory of an electron under the atomic potential (Hydrogen atom)

 where $k=9 .
 10^9 S.I$ is the electric constant and $e$ the charge of the electron.
-We give the energy $E$ the value -(13.6/4) eV, which correspond in the quantum case to the energy of the first excited state of the Hydrogen atom ($n=2$, ($n$ is the principle integer)).
-We chose this value of energy in order to compare the classical trajectory (Fig. 1) with the quantum trajectories corresponding to this value of energy.
+We give the energy $E$ the value -(13.6/4) eV, which corresponds in the quantum case to the energy of the first excited state ($n=2$, $n$ being the principle number).This is in order to compare the classical trajectory (Fig.1) with the QTs corresponding to this value of energy.
 For the same reason, we have chosen the constants $\alpha=2\, \hbar^2$ and $\beta=(\sqrt{3}/2)\, \hbar$ equal to the values of $l(l+1)\, \hbar^2$ and $\sqrt{m^2_l-1/4}\; \hbar$ respectively, for $l=1$ and $m_l=1$.
-Then, the quantum trajectories corresponding to the classical trajectory are those plotted for $n=2$, $l=1$ and $m_l=1$ (Figs. (8) and (10)).
+Then, the QTs corresponding to the classical trajectory are those plotted for $n=2$, $l=1$ and $m_l=1$ (Figs.7 and 8).

-The classical trajectory showed in Fig. 1 is an inclined ellipse.
-This trajectory is obviously famous since it is the trajectory of a planet submitted to the gravitation force of the sun, and this force looks like the electric force of the atom.
+The classical trajectory shown in Fig.1 is an inclined ellipse.
+This trajectory is obviously famous since it is analogous to the trajectory of a planet submitted to the gravitation force of the sun. \baselineskip {\bf 5.\ \ Quantum orbits of the Hydrogen's electron } 0.5\baselineskip In this section we will plot the 3D QTs.
+First, let us rewrite Eqs.~(\ref{radial-qlmotion}), (\ref{theta-qlmotion}) and (\ref{phi-qlmotion}) as follows